nkirtipal/Celltype-Annotation-Benchmark/README.md

 doesn't depend on any method is the CD8B gradient and the fact that reassignments go both ways.

-**CellTypist isn't vindicated generally.** It's right about these cells.
+**CellTypist isn't the winner here.** It's right about these cells.
 Its lower overall agreement includes the CD14/FCGR3A monocyte boundary, where all three methods cut differently (480/150, 392/229, 368/278) and no marker settles it — that one really is a continuum.